Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 The Basal Ganglia & Restless Leg Syndrome After Stroke

-While the cause for restless leg syndrome is a mystery, many studies suggest that symptoms associated with RLS emerge within a few days following stroke.
+While the cause of restless leg syndrome is a mystery, many studies suggest that symptoms associated with RLS emerge within a few days following stroke.
+Newer research is examining the relationship between RLS and strokes involving the basal ganglia.

-If a stroke damages part of the basal ganglia, its ability to keep this balance is disrupted and can cause conflicting muscle movement at the same time, resulting in twitching movements.
+If a stroke damages part of the basal ganglia, its ability to keep this balance is disrupted and can cause abnormal muscle movements, resulting in twitching, stiffness, tremors, and other irregularities.

 Other Causes of Restless Leg Syndrome After Stroke